What are Bodwell High School's admissions requirements?

 How is Bodwell's academic year structured?

-Do you offer English as a Second Language (ESL) courses?
+Do you offer English as a Second Language?

-Bodwell offers a specially designed program for non-native English speakers called the Academic and English Preparation Program (AEP).
+Bodwell offers a specially designed program for non-native English speakers called Academic and English Preparation (AEP).
 Based on student’s English level and placement test results, they would be placed in once of Bodwell’s four AEP levels.
 AEP students work on improving their English skills necessary to succeed in the Regular academic program.
-Each AEP level takes one term to complete before progressing onward.
-For more information refer to the AEP page tab.
+This is supplemented by co-curricular learning support for students needing more support, and by activities integrated in our boarding program.

 How does Bodwell help students prepare for university success?